Welcome to today's edition of the Rush 24-7 podcast.

 They're pretending that Bill Clinton fought terrorism.

-I mean, th they they're pretending that you know Bill Clinton was the safe.
+I mean, they're pretending that Bill Clinton was the same.

-So pretend that all this progress has been made while Clinton was president, pretend that Bill Clinton led the liberation of Iraq, pretend that Bill Clinton led It is tough for me to say this.
+So pretend that all this progress has been made while Clinton was president.

-I have to But it's I'm trying to perform a public service here, folks.
+But I'm trying to perform a public service here, folks.

 I want you liberals to pretend that your boy, Bill Clinton, led the liberation of Iraq and the forces of freedom and democracy.

-Uh I just pretend that this election occurred on his watch just as uh you believe the economy got better on his watch, just as you believe he got rid of Saddam's weapons of mass destruction.
+Just pretend that this election occurred on his watch just as you believe the economy got better on his watch, just as you believe he got rid of Saddam's weapons of mass destruction.

-Now, some of you say, but Russia, it's a phony fake feeling.
+Now, some of you say, but Rush, it's a phony, fake feeling.

-No different than any other phony fake feeling they have every day, but I want him to have good feelings.
+It's no different than any other phony fake feeling they have every day, but I want them to have good feelings.

-And if you can do this, uh uh uh good friend liberals, if you if you can pretend that Clinton did all this, Clinton led this, Clinton fought the war on terror.
+And if you can do this, good friend liberals, if you can pretend that Clinton did all this, Clinton led this, Clinton footed the war on terror.

 Clinton is winning the war on terror.